arvindand/llm-deliberate/README.md

 ## ⚠️ Maintenance Disclaimer

-**This is a research tool and experimental project.** Like Karpathy's original llm-council, this is primarily a "vibe coded" exploration of LLM deliberation methods.
+**This is an experimentation tool and experimental project.** Like Karpathy's original llm-council, this is primarily a "vibe coded" exploration of LLM deliberation methods.
 While functional and documented, **this project will not be actively maintained**.
 The code is provided as-is for inspiration, learning, and further experimentation.

 Feel free to fork and modify it for your own research needs!